sudara/pamplejuce/README.md

 Unfortunately, these different jobs are not clearly separated or delineated by CMake's config, CLI or options.
 In my opinion, this is why CMake has the reputation it has: there's a lot of complexity resulting from implicit coupling between these concerns.

-JUCE provides cmake helpers, allowing plugin devs to call a small number of functions like `juce_add_plugin`.
+JUCE provides CMake helpers, allowing plugin devs to call a small number of functions like `juce_add_plugin`.
 It sets up our project much like JUCE's Projucer did in the past, generating the IDE project and setting up all the build config files.

 GitHub Actions is running CMake on MacOS, Windows and Linux, therefore configuring, building and testing for each environment.

-CMak does its jobs for us in multiple incantations:
+CMake does its job for us in multiple incantations:

 ### 1. Configure